Chinese herbs and acupuncture are a natural treatment option during pregnancy.

 The last trimester of the pregnancy is when the growth of the baby can cause discomfort in the mother.
 This may include pain, swelling of the hands, feet and ankles, constipation, varicose veins, and fear and anxiety of the birth.

-At 34 weeks if the baby is in the breech position it is the ideal time for acupuncture and moxa home-treatments for turning the baby.
+At 34 weeks if the baby is in the breech position it is the ideal time to start acupuncture and moxa home-treatments.

 Pre-birth acupuncture starts at 36 weeks.
 The aim of pre-birth acupuncture is to ripen the cervix and pelvis for labour and to attend to any other complaints the pregnant mum may have as the growing baby puts pressure on her body.